Inpatient Rehabilitation Facility (IRF) Quality Reporting Program (QRP) Reconsideration and Exception & Extension

 - CEO or CEO-designated personnel contact information including name, email address, telephone number, and physical mailing address, i.e. not a post office box

-- Description of the event (examples provided above) associated with the reason for requesting the exception or extension
+- Description of the event (examples provided above) associated with the reason for requesting the exception and extension

 - A date when the IRF believes that it will again be able to submit IRF QRP data and a justification for the proposed date

-- Any other documentation supporting the rationale for seeking reconsideration
+- Any other documentation supporting the rationale for seeking the exception and extension

 Response from CMS

-CMS will provide an email acknowledgment upon receipt of the exception or extension request.
+CMS will provide an email acknowledgment upon receipt of the exception and extension request.
 CMS will notify the CEO or CEO-designated contact provided in the request with the decision via email.

 For More Information